-- When the applicant does not have parental responsibility; - When a family move shortly after the closing date of applications when one or more of the following applies: - o The family has moved to a property from which their application was less likely to be successful; - o The family has returned to an existing property; - o The family lived in rented accommodation for a short period of time (anything less than a year) over the application period; - o Council tax information shows a different residence at the time of application. - When a child starts at the allocated school and their address is different from the address used at the time of application.
+- When a child's application address does not match the address of that child at their current school; - When a child lives at a different address to the applicant; - When the applicant does not have parental responsibility; - When a family move shortly after the closing date of applications when one or more of the following applies: - o The family has moved to a property from which their application was less likely to be successful; - The family has returned to an existing property; - The family lived in rented accommodation for a short period of time (anything less than a year) over the application period; - o Council tax information shows a different residence at the time of application. - When a child starts at the allocated school and their address is different from the address used at the time of application.

-Home to school distance measurement for purposes of admissions

-A 'straight line' distance measurement is used in all home to school distance measurements.
-Distances are measured using a computerised mapping system to two decimal places.
+Home to school distance measurement for purposes of admissions measured using a computerised mapping system to two decimal places.
 The measurement is taken from the AddressBase Premium address point of your child's house to the address point of the school.
 AddressBase Premium data is a nationally recognised method of identifying the location of schools and individual residences.